Registered charity number: 1160989

-Applications are next open from 1st-31st October 2018.
-Please send your completed forms and signed Terms and Conditions during this month.
+Applications are next open from 1st-31st March 2019.
+Please send your completed forms and signed Terms and Conditions during this month only.
 We will not accept any applications outside of these dates.

 1. The organisation is required to be a registered charity and must provide the Registered Charity Number in all documents

 2. Grants are open to homeless charities, poverty prevention schemes and housing associations.
 Grants must be used for prevention of homelessness, care of the homeless or constructive projects to get homeless people off of the streets permanently

 3. Both UK and international charities are eligible for grants

 4. We welcome applications for grants from all sections of the community and decisions are made on prioritisation having regard to funding levels and never on the grounds of gender, age or race

 5. Multiple small grants are eligible from the same organisation, providing that they are for different projects or items